Big Cypress National Preserve

 Erected by Big Cypress National Preserve/Everglade Park Service U. S. Department of the Interior.

 Location.
+25° 51.468′ N, 81° 1.998′ W. Marker is in Ochopee, Florida, in Collier County.
+Marker is on Florida Trail.
+Marker is inside Big Cypress Park.
 Touch for map.
-Marker is inside Big Cypress Park.
 Marker is at or near this postal address: 33100 Tamiami Trail East, Ochopee FL 34141, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within walking distance of this marker.
 Fighting an Invasion (a few steps from this marker); H. P. Williams Roadside Park (a few steps from this marker); Wildlife & You (within shouting distance of this marker); Birds of Big Cypress (within shouting distance of this marker); Big Cypress (about 400 feet away, measured in a direct line).

 Categories. • Animals • Environment • Waterways & Vessels •